GitHubWasAMistakeTooItsMostlyTrash/UnCiV-Gods-and-Kings/README.md

 As a result, the project currently seems to have become open-ended.

-Special thanks to the following people who did all of the heavy lifting:
+Special thanks to the following people who did most of the heavy lifting:
 - yairm210  https://github.com/yairm210/Unciv ,
 - Ravignir  https://github.com/ravignir/Brave-New-World ,
           https://github.com/ravignir/Ancient-Civilizations ,